The Psychology of Silent Treatment Abuse and 10 Ways To Deal With It

 1. Set boundaries

 One thing you want to do is set healthy boundaries.
-You need to realize that you are an invested party and stakeholder in the relationship and should be able to determine what you want to feature and things you don’t want to.
+You need to realize that you are an invested party and stakeholder in the relationship and should be able to determine what you want to include and what you don’t.

 The key to doing this is being observant.
 You want to keep an eye out for subtleties that might hint at the possibility of silent treatment.
 It can be snarky comments that make communication difficult or break down communication.